Empire Orders found in Pictures

 1854 – 1934)

 Agriculture and Commerce Minister 농상공부대신.
 He was awarded the Order of Eight Trigrams, 1st Class (Oct.
 25, 1904) and the Order of Taeguk, 1st Class (Dec.
 26, 1907).
-In 1910, he received the Japanese title of Viscount and a 50,000 Won bond.
+In 1910, he received the Japanese title of Viscount and a 50,000 (Korean) Yen Bond.
 There are sources that state he received the Order of Taeguk, 3rd Class, in 1900.
 However, he does appear in the recipient list for 1900.
 The picture was taken in 1916

 .